technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

     - **Contoso Chai Tea market trends 2023.**

     - **Promotion Plan for Chai Tea in Latin America.**

+    **Note**: If you have already uploaded all the lab assets to OneDrive as suggested in **Preparing for the lab execution** section you can skip this step.

 4. In this exercise, you access the documents from the Most Recently Used file list.
 To get the files to appear in the MRU list, open each document and then close it.
 Open and close each of the three